Note: To read The Wishing Map from the beginning, click here.

 Chapter Nineteen: The Naim Games (Continued)

-Previously: Zack astounded the childlike naims by announcing that many of them could be storysmiths at the same time.
+Previously: Zack astounded the childlike naims by insisting that more than one of them could be storysmiths.

 ⇔ ⇔ ⇔